csiro-fair/marimba/docs/pipeline.md

 traceability.

 ### Next Steps
-1. **Test Your Pipeline**: Ensure your custom Pipeline functions as expected by running it on sample datasets.
+1. **Test Your Pipeline**: Ensure your custom Marimba Pipeline functions as expected by running it on sample datasets.
 Use the Marimba CLI to execute `_import`, `_process`, and `_package` methods, and validate the output.

-2. **Expand Your Pipeline**: Leverage advanced features like multithreading, custom metadata handling, and targeted processing to optimise and scale your Pipeline.
+2. **Expand Your Pipeline**: Leverage advanced features like multi-threading, custom metadata handling, and targeted processing to optimise and scale your Marimba Pipeline.

-3. **Collaborate and Share**: Share your Pipeline with collaborators by hosting it in a version-controlled repository.
+3. **Collaborate and Share**: Share your Marimba Pipeline with collaborators by hosting it in a version-controlled repository.
 Consider contributing to the Marimba community by sharing reusable Pipelines that may benefit other projects.

 By continuously refining your Pipeline and exploring new features, you can ensure that your data processing workflows remain efficient, scalable, and fully compliant with best practices in scientific data management.